yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ## Summary

-By completing this lab, you’ve gained hands-on experience with Azure OpenAI Service models, demonstrating how AI can be a powerful tool in code generation, bug fixing, and code comprehension.
-You’ve learned to deploy models, utilize the Chat Playground for code-related tasks, and integrate AI into a real-world application through Azure Cloud Shell.
-Additionally, you've explored the capabilities of the DALL-E model for image generation.
-These skills will help you leverage AI to enhance your coding workflow, making development more efficient and insightful.

-## Review

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource
 -   Deploy an OpenAI model within the Azure OpenAI studio